 Yes.
 It really comes down to thickness and installation.
-Both are cedar, but shingles are thinner and shakes are thicker.
+Both are cedar, but the shingles are thinner and the shakes are thicker.
 That’s the main difference.

 4) What’s the metal around the chimney?

 The metal around your chimney is called “flashing.”
-Some people call is step flashing, counter flashing, pan metal, upper pan metal or lower pan metal.
+Some people call it step-flashing, counter flashing, pan metal, upper pan metal, or lower pan metal.
 All you need to know is that it connects your chimney to your roof so no water gets through.